Stein's method for functions of multivariate normal random variables: Introduction

-In Section 2, we obtain general bounds, which apply for all $g$ that satisfy certain differentiability and growth rate conditions, for the solution (\ref{mvnsolnh}).
+In Section \ref{sec2nd}, we obtain general bounds, which apply for all $g$ that satisfy certain differentiability and growth rate conditions, for the derivatives of the solution (\ref{mvnsolnh}) of the $\mathrm{MVN}(\mathbf{0},\Sigma)$ Stein equation with test function $h(g(\cdot))$.
 As special cases of these general bounds, we obtain bounds for the case that the lower order partial derivatives of $g$ have a polynomial ($A+B\sum_{k=1}^d|w_k|^{r_k}$, where the $r_k$ are non-negative) or exponential growth rate ($A\exp(t\sum_{k=1}^d|w_k|^c)$, where $0<c\leq 2$).
-Our bounds are in general unbounded as $|\mathbf{w}|\rightarrow\infty$, which means that more care is needed in bounding the quantity (\ref{emvn}) than in the usual multivariate normal setting in which the uniform bounds (\ref{cheque}), (\ref{charm}) and (\ref{dalyb}) can be applied.
+Our bounds for the derivatives of the solution of the Stein equation are in general unbounded as $|\mathbf{w}|\rightarrow\infty$, which means that more care is needed in bounding the quantity (\ref{emvn}) than in the usual multivariate normal setting in which the uniform bounds (\ref{cheque}), (\ref{charm}) and (\ref{dalyb}) can be applied.

-Since our bounds for the partial derivatives of the solution of the Stein equation involve derivatives of the test function $h$, the approximation theorems considered in this paper will only be for smooth test functions.
-Bounds for non-smooth test functions are often more informative (see, for example, \cite{gotze}), although an advantage of working with smooth test functions is that it is sometimes possible to obtain improved error bounds that may not hold for non-smooth test functions.
-Indeed, a standardised sum of independent random variables with first $p$ moments equal to those of the standard normal distribution converges to this distribution at a rate of order $n^{-(p-1)/2}$ for smooth test functions (see \cite{gaunt rate}, \cite{goldstein} and \cite{lefevre}).
-In fact, it has also been shown by \cite{gaunt vg} and \cite{gaunt chi square} that certain asymptotically chi-square and variance-gamma distributed statistics converge to their limiting distribution at a rate of order $n^{-1}$ for smooth test functions even when the third moments are non-zero.
+Since our bounds for the partial derivatives of the solution of the Stein equation involve derivatives of the test function $h$, the approximation theorems considered in this paper will only hold for smooth test functions.
+For the univariate case $g:\mathbb{R}\rightarrow\mathbb{R}$ some of our bounds will be given in the Wasserstein metric, but all of our bounds for multivariate case $g:\mathbb{R}^d\rightarrow\mathbb{R}$, $d\geq2$, will be given in the smooth Wasserstein metric $d_{\mathcal{H}_p}$ for $p\geq2$ (see Remark \ref{wass}).
+Bounds resulting from an application of Stein's method are often given in such smooth test function metrics, particularly in multivariate settings in which there are often technical difficulties in obtaining bounds in non-smooth metrics or when faster than $O(n^{-1/2})$ convergence rates are sought (see, for example, \cite{bj3, dobler beta,f18, gaunt chi square, goldstein, goldstein1, reinert 1}).
+Bounds for non-smooth test functions are often more informative (see, for example, \cite{gotze}), although, as noted by \cite{goldstein}, an advantage of working with smooth test functions is that it is sometimes possible to obtain improved error bounds that may not hold for non-smooth test functions.
+This feature will be exploited in this paper: our proofs rely on the assumption that the test functions are smooth.